Shelby County Schools (Alabama)

 Shelby County Schools is the school district of Shelby County, Alabama.
 Its headquarters are in Columbiana.

 On February 26, 2025, the Shelby County School Board terminated a cafeteria worker for soliciting donations to offset students' lunch bills.

+History

+Shelby County Schools began operations in 1856 under superintendent Mr. Henry M. Jones.

+In 1968, Shelby County Schools became subject to a desegregation order as part of the Lee vs. Macon County case.

+In July 2014, Pelham City Schools separated from the county system, which reduced the system's revenue by 16%.
+Prior to the separation, Pelham High School, Valley Elementary School, Valley Intermediate School, Riverchase Middle School were part of Shelby County Schools.